anirvan/yahoo-group-archive-tools/README.md

 * Some email parts are truncated at 64K.
 Need to investigate and flag.
 * Need a minimum level of verbosity, just to know it's working.
 Maybe have a --quiet mode?
+* Maybe fix redacted headers in sub-parts so the message is valid
+* Need to verify that attached files round trip correctly